vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 13. This is that Vedic course of conduct which is midway between the detrimental and expedient ones.
-Re- maining in this shall one reach Janardana, the Lord of the universe, (jagannatha). [[299]]
+Remaining in this shall one reach Janardana, the Lord of the universe, (jagannatha). [[299]]
 </details>